cristiandiazperdomo/cristiandiaz/README.md

 Today's market is very competitive, so I needed to learn a lot of other things.
 For that I am a React apprentice.
 I made a project that you can see here [Weather-App](https://weather-53907.web.app/).
 I have projects where I made a small Back-End to E-commerce, Contablito and Contact-List.

 I am currently improving my Front-End skills.
-Building Projects with React and learning English to go to level B2.
+Building Projects with React and my ENGLISH level is B2.

 I like to play the guitar, exercise and read books.